-The project of "Access to Employment for NECC-TVET youth graduates in Gaza Strip" which has been running in partnership with Caritas France (Secure Catholique) starting from November 2016 and lasting until May 2017; the total period of project is eight months including six months of employment for the graduates (from December 2016 to May 2017).
+The project of "Access to Employment for NECC-TVET youth graduates in Gaza Strip" which was run in partnership with Caritas France (Secure Catholique) starting from November 2016 and lasted until May

+2017; the total period of project is eight months including six months of actual employment for the selected group of graduates (from December 2016 to May 2017).

-Targeting 50 graduates; 30 are males from the trades/professions of carpentry and furniture making, welding and metals and general electricity as of 10 per each trade as well, 20 females representing those airls who graduated from VTCs16 of dressmaking and secretary similarly 10 per each profession.
+Targeting 50 graduates; 30 are males from the trades/professions of carpentry and furniture making, welding and metals and general electricity as of 10 per each trade as well, 20 females representing those girls who graduated from VTCs18 of dressmaking and secretary similarly 10 per each profession.